Paouky/paouky-docs/docs/technical/slatepack-integration.md

 ## Motivation

 Previously, users and exchanges had to decide between multiple transaction methods to find one that works for them.
-Transactions were commonly done through HTTPS, requiring users to open ports and configure firewalls, or with slate files which bring their own set of challenges. **With Slatepack, a single standard needs to be supported**.
+Transactions were commonly done through HTTPS, requiring users to open ports and configure firewalls, or with slate files which bring their own set of challenges.
+With Slatepack, a single standard needs to be supported.

 ## Summary

 The Slatepack standard eliminates the need for HTTPS or exchanging files.
 Instead, it introduces two methods:

-1. Synchornous commuication through **Tor** (transaction is completed automatically similar to HTTPS).
+1. **Synchronous** commuication done through Tor (transaction is completed automatically similar to HTTPS).
-2. Asynchronous communication using **Slatepack Messages**, which are encoded transaction strings exchanged by a simple copy-paste.
+1. **Asynchronous** communication using Slatepack Messages, which are encoded transaction strings exchanged by a simple copy-paste.

 Additionally, **Slatepack Addresses** are introduced to facilitate the interaction between two wallets.

+!!! done "No more endless support tickets"
+    Notice how the transactions can be completed without requiring additional help from exchange support staff; When needed, wallets resort to exchanging simple string messages to complete the interaction.
+This should drastically reduce time spent on support tickets related to troubles around transacting with Grin.

 ## Overview